MicrosoftDocs/OfficeDocs-Support/Teams/known-issues/teams-exchange-interaction-issue.md

 >
 > EWS <https://mail.contoso.com/EWS/Exchange.asmx>

 If this test fails, or if the EWS URL is incorrect, review the [Prerequisites](#prerequisites) section.
 This is because the problem is likely caused by an Exchange hybrid configuration issue, or a firewall or reverse proxy that is blocking external requests.
+Also check and verify the /api URL to be correct and accessible from external.

 #### Step 3: Verify that the Exchange OAuth authentication protocol is enabled and functional